Regulating video-sharing platforms: what you need to know

 Video-sharing platforms are a type of online video service.
 They allow users to upload and share videos with other people and engage with a wide range of content and social features.

-We’ll be developing regulatory guidance on the risks of harm to users and the measures VSPs should take to mitigate them.
-We recently published a draft of this guidance for consultation.
+We’ve developed regulatory guidance (PDF, 237.9 KB) on the risks of harm to users and the measures VSPs should take to mitigate them.
+We have also published our plans and approach to VSP regulation (PDF, 685.8 KB) which sets out further details on the aims of the regime and our areas of focus for the year ahead.

-VSPs must assess whether they fall under the regulations and come under UK jurisdiction, and they then must notify Ofcom.
+VSP providers must assess whether they fall under the regulations and come under UK jurisdiction, and if they do are legally obliged to notify their service to Ofcom.
 We have published guidance to help them do this.

 The VSP framework derives from the revised EU Audiovisual Media Services (AVMS) Directive.
 In addition to considering UK jurisdiction under Ofcom’s guidance, providers may wish to refer to the AVMS Directive to determine whether their service may fall under the jurisdiction of a European Member State.

-If VSPs break the rules, we can enforce a financial penalty of up to 5% of their qualifying revenue or £250k (whichever is greater).
+If we find that a VSPs has broken the rules, we can enforce a financial penalty of up to 5% of its qualifying revenue or £250k (whichever is greater).

 Regulation of UK-established video-sharing platforms will be in place until the Government’s proposed new Online Safety Bill comes into force.
 The Government’s broader online safety legislation is expected to apply to a much wider range of online services, including services which are not based in the UK.
 Last year, the Government announced that it intends to appoint Ofcom as the online safety regulator.